-I have been doing a lot of Exchange on-prem to Exchange Online migrations over the last few years, and because of that, I use mxtoolbox.com a lot for querying MX, SPF, DMARC, and DKIM records.
-Wouldn’t getting a simple overview of those records in a PowerShell function be convenient?
+I have been doing a lot of Exchange on-premises-to-Exchange Online migrations over the last few years, and because of that, I use mxtoolbox.com frequently to query MX, SPF, DMARC, and DKIM records.
+Wouldn’t it be convenient to get a simple overview of those records in a PowerShell function?
 This blog post will show you how 🙂

 How it works

-PowerShell has a built-in cmdlet for retrieving DNS records, Resolve-DnsName.
+PowerShell has a built-in cmdlet for retrieving DNS records in Windows, Resolve-DnsName.
 With this, you can query records and specify what DNS server to connect to and what type of record (A, CNAME, MX, NS, etc.) to retrieve.
-The function Get-MailDomainInfo that I made uses this cmdlet and shows you the information you need to get a good overview of the servers and options used for one or more domains.
+However, the DNSClient-PS module also provides this functionality and is compatible with Linux, macOS, and Windows.
+The function Get-MailDomainInfo I created uses this module and returns the information you need to get a clear overview of the servers and options used for one or more domains.
 By default, it connects to the 1.1.1.1 (CloudFlare) DNS server, but you can specify another one using the -DNSServer parameter.

 Example output